Medusa-Intelligence-Corp/TranslateTribune/README.md

 # TranslateTribune

-Welcome to TranslateTribune, a project dedicated to breaking down language barriers and providing a daily dose of global insights.
+Welcome to the source code for [https://TranslateTribune.com](https://translatetribune.com), a project dedicated to breaking down language barriers and providing a daily dose of global insights.
 Our mission is to curate and translate news from a broad array of countries, both friendly and hostile to the US, making international news accessible to English-speaking audiences.

 ## Motivation